mijung-kim/2018_winter_internship/README.md

   After going through tutorials from the section right above, now it's time for real stuff.

-  Try to make a GUI based on this github project below:
+  Make a GUI based on this github project below:
 	https://github.com/mozilla/DeepSpeech

   Here is an example of GUI made to run the *Speech-to-text* feature: